lamat1111/autoreboot-quilibrium-node/README.md

 ```

 ## Step 3 - Paste the script
-Paste the script in the editor, then click X, then Y, then ENTER
+Paste the script in your terminal editor (to paste in your terminal simply right-click with your mouse, do not CTRL+V).
+Then press CTRL+X, then Y, then ENTER
 ```bash
 #!/bin/bash